 Divertable messages are any UA-User messages destined for an Application Server.
-Divertable messages are UA-User data and some management (non-ASP management) messages that have an explicit or implied Routing Context and have strict requirements preventing loss, duplication or mis-sequencing.
-SNMM messages do not quality as divertable because they can apply to more than on Application Server.
-UA-User messages that qualify as divertable messages are listed in Table 1.
+Divertable messages are UA-User data and some management (non-ASP management) messages that have an explicit or implied Routing Context (Interface Identifier) and have strict requirements preventing loss, duplication or mis-sequencing.
+All SSNM messages containing an explicit or implied Routing Context SHALL be classified as divertable, with the exception of DAUD which SHOULD be classified as divertable between ASPs or SGPs belonging to the same SG, and SHOULD be classified as non-divertable between SGs.
+UA-User messages that qualify as divertable messages in addition to SSNM are listed in Table 1.
 Although some messages in some message classes might be considered as non-divertable, all messages in the message classes listed in Table 1 SHALL be treated as divertable.